cs50nestm/web/dvd/README.md

 ## How to Submit

 Be sure to change directories in your terminal so that the submit50 can access your sketch.js and index.html files.

 ```
 cd dvd
 ```

+To make sure you've done this correctly, type `ls` into your terminal, where you should see these two files.

 You may then submit by typing in at the command line: